-ABS OFFERS "SOX SCRUBBER READY" NOTATION
+ABS "SOX SCRUBBER READY" NOTATION

-ABS has published the ABS Guide for SOx Scrubber Ready Vessels as an optional notation for ships under the ABS Rules for Building and Classing Steel Vessels.
+ABS published the ABS Guide for SOx Scrubber Ready Vessels as an optional notation for ships under the ABS Rules for Building and Classing Steel Vessels.
 It is applied to vessels having design features that may be considered suitable for the retrofit of a SOx scrubber system at a future date, based on existing class requirements.
 The objective of this Guide is to offer acceptance of a defined level based on a three (3) leveled "SOx Scrubber Ready" scheme.
 The guide provides details and preparations needed for each level, as well as the associated type of recognition that ABS would offer subject to compliance of the requirements at each level.

 Level 3, the final Level for acceptance, is associated with the approval of detailed drawings of the scrubber installation and its related specified equipment onboard the vessel.
-Upon satisfactory completion of approval to Level 3, the vessel would be assigned the "SOx Scrubber Ready" notation.
+Upon satisfactory completion of approval to Level 3 and completion of the installation to the Surveyor's satisfaction, the vessel will be eligible for the "SOx Scrubber Ready" notation.

-In the future, once the vessel has undergone a complete retrofit to install a SOx scrubber system that has been approved and verified to be in compliance with the Exhaust Emission Abatement (EEA) Guide, the above "SOx Scrubber Ready" notation would be replaced with an appropriate Class Notation offered accordingly by the EEA Guide as follows:
+In the future, once the vessel has undergone a complete retrofit to install a SOx scrubber system that has been approved and verified to be in compliance with the EEA Guide, the above "SOx Scrubber Ready" notation would be replaced with an appropriate Class Notation offered accordingly by the EEA Guide as follows:

-- EGC SOx Scrubbers: Where an exhaust gas cleaning system primarily designed for the reduction of SOx emissions using exhaust gas scrubbing is designed, constructed and tested in accordance with Section 2 of the EEA Guide. - EEMS: The notation for an exhaust emissions monitoring system may be assigned to a vessel fitted with, or without, an exhaust emission abatement system, where a permanently installed exhaust emission monitoring system is designed, constructed and tested in accordance with Section 5 of the EEA Guide.
+EGC-SOx: Where an exhaust gas cleaning system primarily designed for the reduction of SOx emissions using exhaust gas scrubbing is designed, constructed and tested in accordance with Section 2 of the EEA Guide.

+EEMS: The notation for an exhaust emissions monitoring system may be assigned to a vessel fitted with, or without, an exhaust emission abatement system, where a permanently installed exhaust emission monitoring system is designed, constructed and tested in accordance with Section 5 of the EEA Guide.